Sister Fannie Fallon

-Fannie, Eldress Rosetta and Ruth Currier were some of the last sisters to move to Canterbury in 1923.
+Fannie, Eldress Rosetta, and Ruth Currier were some of the last sisters to move to Canterbury in 1923.
 As had been feared, Ruth did not adjust to her new Shaker home and Fannie made repeated efforts to find a safe living arrangement for her.
-In the meantime Eldress Rosetta’s health deteriorated rapidly.
-She died on Nov.
-12, 1925.
-Fannie was grief stricken by the loss of her Eldress and friend.
+In the meantime, Eldress Rosetta’s health deteriorated rapidly.
+She died on November 12, 1925.
+Fannie was grief-stricken by the loss of her Eldress and friend.

 Original author: Mary Ann Haagen